SandeepKumarGulati1983/SudokuAlgoritham/README.md

 I am working on this program to solve any level of sudoku .
 But right now it is working only for Easy and medium level .
-I tried GeekForGeek solution also https://www.geeksforgeeks.org/backtracking-set-7-suduku/ But unfortunately for me that is not working java conversion of the same c++ code is present in my code files.
+I tried GeekForGeek solution also https://www.geeksforgeeks.org/backtracking-set-7-suduku/ But unfortunately for me that is not working.
+Java conversion of the same c++ code is present in my code files.

 # How to Run this Code
 1. SudokuAlgo.java is the Main file
-2. Here i provided 3 level of sudoku's grid .
+2. Here I provided example matrixs of 3 type mid/ high / low difficulty .
-3. Uncommit or create any grid to solve  and then run below code line
+3. Uncommit or create any matrix to solve  and then run below code line

       SudokuAlgoExplained sudoku = new SudokuAlgoExplained();
       sudoku.createOperationalMatrix(grid);